Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 ### Not very cool points

 Despite, Broccoli has really cool sides, the Brocfile is a bit complicated, and our frontend team is a little reserved.
-This lacks some documentation too...
+This lacks some documentation too…

 In addition, Broccoli looks like to be quite slow and less flexible compared to Gulp: the fact that it recompiles everything, including JS even if you change only a line of CSS is not good at all.
-Thus, CSS is too long to be live reloaded and there is no CSS injection (but it might change very soon => [see issue #2371 on ember-cli repo](https://github.com/stefanpenner/ember-cli/issues/2371))
+Thus, CSS is too long to be live reloaded and there is no CSS injection (but it might change very soon → [see issue #2371 on ember-cli repo](https://github.com/stefanpenner/ember-cli/issues/2371))

 To finish, the upgrade process can be a real P.I.A (this is a very very perfectible thing)